Governor Pen Portrait's

 My name is David Lawrie and I was born and raised in Edinburgh, the capital city of Scotland.
 I attended Portobello High School until 1974 and then to Heriot-Watt University where I graduated in 1978 with a degree in Building Economics and Quantity Surveying.
 Incidentally, with over 1,500 pupils, Portobello High School was one of the largest state schools in Europe when it opened in 1963.
 I became an Associate of the Royal Institution of Chartered Surveyors in 1982.

-I married Julie who was a nurse, also retired now, in 1979 and we have two children who each have two children: Jacob, Isabella, Isla and Jude, all aged between 7 & 3.
-Circumstances meant that we moved away from Edinburgh in 1982, initially to Newcastle-Upon-Tyne for 2 years before moving to Chelmsford in 1985.
+I married Julie who was a nurse, also retired now, in 1979 and we have two children and grandchildren: Circumstances meant that we moved away from Edinburgh in 1982, initially to Newcastle-Upon-Tyne for 2 years before moving to Chelmsford in 1985.
 I am now retired but worked as a construction consultant specialising in economics and legal aspects of the industry.
 My main loves are sport (especially football, squash, golf and rugby), reading, music and spending time with the grandchildren.
 I’m a massive Newcastle United fan although for a very long time it has been “a labour of love” with so many disappointments over the years.

 So why did I become a Governor at the Ongar Academy?
 At the 1996 Labour Party conference, Tony Blair who was then leader of the Labour Party, stated that his three top priorities on coming to office were "education, education, and education".
 I fully support what he meant by this, and I wholeheartedly agree with the principals he was driving at.
 Young people will be the future law makers, wealth creators, peace makers and environmentalists and it is so important that knowledge is accumulated in the early years to ensure that they can make the world a better place for everyone.